 Liquidity Enhancement Auctions were launched in April 2006 to issue 100 billion yen worth of bonds a month for small 20-Year Bond issues with 11-16 years remaining to maturity that structurally lacked liquidity.
-Later, the range of JGB issues, issuance amounts and frequency for Liquidity Enhancement Auctions have been gradually expanded to counter a remarkable decline in the JGB market's liquidity following the global financial crisis (Fig. 2-23).
-Subject to Liquidity Enhancement Auctions at present are all 2- to 40-Year JGB off-the-run issues (), which are divided into three zones by remaining maturity range - 1-5 years, 5-15.5 years, and 15.5-39 years.
+Later, the range of JGB issues, issuance amounts and frequency for Liquidity Enhancement Auctions have been gradually expanded to counter a remarkable decline in the JGB market's liquidity following the global financial crisis (Fig. 2-24).
+Subject to Liquidity Enhancement Auctions at present are all 2- to 40-Year JGB off-the-run issues ((4)), which are divided into three zones by remaining maturity range - 1-5 years, 5-15.5 years, and 15.5-39 years.

-The FY2023 JGB Issuance Plan sets the same amount for Liquidity Enhancement Auctions at 12.0 trillion yen, from the previous year.
-Specifically, the plan sets the issuance amount through Liquidity Enhancement Auctions at 3.0 trillion yen for the remaining maturity of 1-5 years, 6.0 trillion yen for the remaining maturity of 5-15.5 years, and 3.0 trillion yen for the remaining maturity of 15.5-39 years, publishing planned zone-by-zone issuance amounts to improve the transparency of the auctions.
-Actual zone-by-zone issuance amounts will be adjusted flexibly in response to the market environment and investment needs, based on discussions with market participants.
+The FY2024 JGB Issuance Plan sets the amount for Liquidity Enhancement Auctions at 13.2 trillion yen, increased by 1.2 trillion yen from the previous year.
+Specifically, the plan sets the issuance amount through Liquidity Enhancement Auctions at 3.0 trillion yen for the remaining maturity of 1-5 years, 7.2 trillion yen for the remaining maturity of 5-15.5 years, and 3.0 trillion yen for the remaining maturity of 15.5-39 years, publishing planned zone-by-zone issuance amounts to improve the transparency of the auctions.
+Actual zoneby-zone issuance amounts will be adjusted flexibly in response to the market environment and investment needs, based on discussions with market participants.